Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Introduction

-A more effective strategy for synthesizable molecule design is to \emph{project} molecules into the synthesizable space~\citep{gao2021amortized,luo2024projecting,sunprocedural,gao2024generative}.
-In this strategy, often called synthesizable projection or synthesizable analog generation, a model learns to correct unsynthesizable molecules by generating synthetic pathways that lead to synthesizable analogs that are structurally similar to given molecules, thereby ensuring synthesizability under predefined sets of reactions and building blocks.
-This strategy benefit from its versatile and modular nature and can be used with any off-the-shelf molecular generative method to improve its practicality in real-world drug discovery.
-It can also be applied to explore neighborhoods in the synthesizable space, allowing the model to perform hit expansion or lead optimization.
-However, existing methods for synthesizable analog generation do not fully utilize the information from the chemical reactions in synthetic pathways and have shown limited coverage of synthesizable space, as observed in the low reconstruction rates of synthesizable molecules~\citep{bradshaw2020barking,gao2021amortized,luo2024projecting,gao2024generative}.
-While reactants, a reaction rule, and a product together define a chemical reaction, previous methods consider only some of these key components by omitting intermediate product molecules or reaction rules in synthetic pathways, i.e., they show insufficient reasoning capability on their synthetic pathways.
+An alternative solution is to constrain the design space to synthetically accessible space by generating synthetic pathways instead of solely generating final product molecules.
+This can be obtained either by generating synthesizable molecules in a \emph{de novo} way~\citep{bradshaw2020barking,swanson2024generative,koziarski2024rgfn,cretu2024synflownet,seo2024generative} or by projecting (possibly unsynthesizable) input molecules into the synthesizable space~\citep{gao2021amortized,luo2024projecting,gao2024generative,sunprocedural}.
+In the latter approach, often called synthesizable projection or analog generation, a model learns to correct unsynthesizable molecules by generating pathways that lead to synthesizable analogs with similar structures.
+In contrast to the former approach, synthesizable projection benefits from a versatile and modular design and can be used with any off-the-shelf molecule generation method.
+It can also be applied to explore neighborhoods in the synthesizable space, allowing the model to perform different molecule \textit{optimization tasks}, including hit expansion or lead optimization.
+Given these benefits, in this paper, we aim to solve the synthesizable projection problem using generative models. \looseness=-1